-According to the Income tax act, the amount of money you pay from your income is an income tax.
+According to the Income-tax Act, the amount of money we pay from your income is an income tax.
 Income tax is levied on a person who was in India for about 182 days during any previous year or the person who was in India for at least 60 days during the previous tax year and for at least 365 days during the preceding 4 years will be charged to tax.

-A person total income is divided into 5 heads of Income which are as follows-
+A total personal income is divided into 5 heads of income which are as follows-

 What is Salaried Income?